yjg30737/pyqt-titlebar-buttons-widget/README.md

 I'm working on other features such as help/tack buttons.

 I could be working on adding another widgets(e.g. search bar) beside the buttons.
 So far i'm only working on the button because that seems to be the most generic feature.

+I will make the feature that user is able to customize the buttons.